Red Hook WatchIndependent Community Resource

 Climate Smart Communities Pledge

-Community Solar Project — Zoning Immunity Determination
+Community Solar Project Zoning Immunity Determination

-Community Solar Ground Lease — Red Hook CSA, LLC
+Community Solar Ground Lease — Red Hook CSA LLC

-The Mayor is authorized to execute the ground lease and site plan with Red Hook CSA, LLC for the community solar project on the Village well fields, subject to final legal and engineering review of attachment pages and modification of the insurance clause (Section 11) to protect the well field.
-The First Amendment of Land Lease Agreement was subsequently approved to relocate the originally proposed power connection point, with the corrected parcel number 6272-14-427425-0000.[8][10]
+The Mayor is authorized to execute the ground lease and site plan with Red Hook CSA, LLC for the community solar project on the Village well fields, subject to final legal and engineering review of attachment pages and modification of the insurance clause (Section 11) to enhance protection of the well field.
+The First Amendment of Land Lease Agreement was subsequently approved to relocate the originally proposed power connection point, with the corrected parcel number 6272-14-427425-0000.[14][16]

-Community Distributed Generation Credit Purchase Agreement — Red Hook CSA, LLC
+Community Distributed Generation Credit Purchase Agreement — Red Hook CSA LLC

-The Mayor is authorized to execute a Community Distributed Generation Credit Purchase Agreement (PPA) with Red Hook CSA, LLC for the 1.73 MW AC community solar array co-located at the Village's well site.
-The PPA governs delivery of and payment for Community Distributed Generation credits and Value of Distributed Energy Resources credits allocated to the Village's listed accounts, priced based on metered electrical output from the solar panel system.[9]
+The Mayor is authorized to execute a Community Distributed Generation Credit Purchase Agreement (PPA) with Red Hook CSA, LLC for a 1.73 MW AC community solar array co-located at the Village's well site.
+The PPA governs delivery of and payment for Community Distributed Generation credits and Value of Distributed Energy Resources (VDER) credits allocated to the Village's listed accounts, priced based on metered electrical output from the solar panel system.[15]

 2015

-EV Charging Station Installation Classification
+EV Charging Station Permitting Classification

 The installation of an electric vehicle charging station is classified as "minor work" requiring the same permitting process as determined by the code enforcement officer, rather than a full building permit.
-Notwithstanding this classification, all installations must still comply with all applicable requirements of the Zoning Law.[4]
+Notwithstanding this classification, all installations must still comply with all applicable requirements of the Village's Zoning Law.[5]

 2012